mac799l/drone-swarm-simulation/README.md

 > Note: this guide specifically uses drone models, but other vehicle types can be set up in a similar way.

 ## Conceptual Plan
-To accomplish the following tasks of:
+This guide aims to complete the following tasks:
-* Simulating the drone controller of an arbitrary number of drones.
+* Simulate the drone controller of an arbitrary number of drones.
-* Having these drones run in a 3D environment to afford better visualization and enable machine vision tasks.
+* Have these drones run in a 3D environment to afford better visualization and enable machine vision tasks.
-* Being capable to be controlled by various methods, including coding.
+* Be able to control the drones through various methods, including code.
-* Generating techniques and scripts that are applicable with real drones.
+* Generate techniques and scripts that are applicable to real drones.

-We will be using several layers of software simulation.
+To accomplish this, we will be using several layers of software simulation.
 Firstly, we will be using the Gazebo simulator to create the 3D environment that the drones will inhabit.
 Second, to simulate the drone controller (for both metrics gathering and commanding the drone) we will be using Ardupilot's SITL (software in the loop).
 Third, we will set up the Gazebo-SITL plugin that allows us to have these programs work together.
 Finally, we will be using DroneKit and Pymavlink to create control scripts for single and multi-uav projects.

 ## Pre-requisites
 * A reasonably capable computer (I recommend a multicore CPU, dedicated GPU, and at least 8GB of ram)